GLOSSARY OF ACRONYMS AND TERMS

 Entitlement Grant is a grant in which funds are provided to specified grantees on the basis of a specific formula, prescribed in legislation or regulation, rather than on the basis of an individual project review.
 The formula is usually based on such factors as population, enrollment, per capita income or specific need.
 Applicants do not compete for these funds.

-Limited Competitive Grant is a discretionary grant in which funds are provided on a competitive basis and that is open to agencies with specific characteristics (e.g., high needs districts, districts with Title I schools in need of improvement, institutions of higher education with teacher preparation programs, etc.) as determined by the enabling legislation.
+Limited Competitive Grant is a discretionary grant in which funds are provided on a competitive basis and that is open to agencies with specific characteristics (e.g., districts with Priority schools, institutions of higher education with teacher preparation programs, etc.) as determined by the enabling legislation.
 Applications are evaluated and scored by a reader panel according to specified selection criteria.